Current owner kindly share a lot of information about the board:

 Current owner kindly share the history of this Apple-1:

-In 78 a customer came to the store asking if they were part of the program Apple was offering to trade up from his Apple-1 in wooden case and was sent to me.
-On 1st sight I knew it would have a place history, verified it worked and sold him a repaired Apple II for couple hundred, which he was happy to get as Apple was no longer supporting it..
+In 1978 a customer came to a computer store asking if they were part of the program Apple was offering to trade up from his Apple-1 in wooden case and was sent to me.
+On 1st sight I knew it would have a place history, verified it worked and sold him a repaired Apple II for couple hundred, which he was happy to get as Apple was no longer supporting it.
 Apple was not extending the trade up outside the USA.

 The Apple-1 spent its life in my controlled environment basement along with all my other artifacts, being powered at least every once or twice a year.
 I heard the story on the radio while driving in Florida on my birthday in 2015, of the lady in California that was being sought to be paid.
 I called my sons immediately in Montreal (Canada) to go get it…with renewed care.
 I searched and found Corey Cohen as I would be an unknown entity, met up with him and we took a gig of videos and pictures, which I can provide as you may need.
 Corey could not fix my keyboard, which I ultimately did.
 There was nothing wrong, except he assumes it to be a Version B but really is a D. I conjectured with others who felt it may have been a military version under development.